-Aggravated assault: Considered a felony, an aggravated assault occurs when the defendant has caused bodily harm with disregard for human life.
-An aggravated assault charge can only fall under either a first or second degree, depending on who was involved in the incident:
+Aggravated assault: Considered a felony, aggravated assault occurs when someone causes bodily harm with disregard for human life.
+An aggravated assault charge falls under either a first or second degree, depending on who was involved in the incident:

 In assault charges, it is important to remember that when the assault is against a public employee or official, the charge is automatically increased to aggravated assault, regardless if it resulted in serious or mere bodily injury.

 Though it is unlikely to get off without penalty for an assault charge, there are potential defenses to why the assault took place.
 The three most common forms of defense in assault charges are:

 Our experienced assault defense attorneys can analyze your case to make sure you are facing the right assault charge.
 Although this might seem minor, it could be the difference between several months and several years behind bars.

 If you are facing aggravated assault charges, our lawyers can protect your rights.
 Often, prosecutors use bullying tactics to make defendants take plea deals.
 They do this if their case is not as strong as it should be.

 In reality, an experienced assault defense attorney from Mazzoni Valvano Szewczyk & Karam can often find holes in the prosecutor’s case and make sure you get a reasonable sentence.